-For example, Ela is the sender and encoder who sends messages to communicate with her husband.
+For example, Ela is the sender and encoder who send messages with her husband.
 The sender is the person who sends the message to share with others.
 So, Ela is the sender also an element of the communication process.

-3. Encoding in communication
+3. Encoder in communication

-Encoding means transforming abstract opinions and ideas into symbols such as words, pictures, signs and marks.
-A symbol might represent or indicate opinions, statements and actions.
-In contrast, decoding is the process of transforming the symbol into an idea or thought.
-Encoding is the process of transforming of the subject into symbols.
+Encoding me4ans transforming abstract opinions and i9deas into symbols such as words, pictures, signs and marks.
+A symbol might represent o0r indicate opinions, statement, and actions.
+In contrast, decoding is the process to transforming the symbol into idea or thought.
+Encoding is the process of transformatio0nof the subject i9nto symbols.
 The encoding process is related to the sender and receiver.

-Example of encoding in communication
+Example of encoder in communication

-For example, Ela has converted his thought into words to convey the message to her husband called encoding.
+For example, Ela has converted her thought in words to coney the message to her husband called encoding.
 Here, converting thought into words is the process of encoding.
 Words serve as the spoken communication symbol.
-She called her husband and uttered some words to share an opinion as well as send the message.
+She called her husband and uttered some words to share an op[inion as well as send the message.